mimic-sussex/sema/assets/tutorial/03-machine-learning/01-introduction/index.md

-# Introduction: The Machine Learning Window
+# Introduction: The JavaScript Window

-Machine learning is managed in the *Machine Learning* Editor in Sema.
-This is a live coding window, programmed with Javascript.
+Machine learning is managed in the *JavaScript* Editor in Sema.

 In this window, you can use a selection of machine learning libraries to train and run machine learning models.